mehdiataei/LBfoam/README.md

 # Getting help and bug report

-Please submit an issue of contact m.ataei@mail.utoronto.ca if you found a bug in the program or needed help with the software.
+Please submit a Github issue, or contact m.ataei@mail.utoronto.ca if you found a bug in the program or needed help with the software.